anpaza/afrd/README.md

     that aren't listed

 * *vdec.sysfs*
-    This points to sysfs attribute containing the status of the video decoder.
+    This points to sysfs directory containing the status of the video decoder. afrd will try to use attributes vdec_status, dump_vdec_blocks, dump_vdec_chunks.
-    Usually this is /sys/class/vdec/vdec_status.

 * *uevent.filter.frhint*
 * *uevent.filter.vdec*